enau7/TV-Popularity-Project/README.md

 Using data from streaming services to tv show and movie popularity.

 ## Completed:
-- Gathered and compiled initial Data
+- Gathered and compiled initial data
-- Used (using) API to get IMDB rating data
+- Used API to get IMDB rating data
 - Fixed rating / duration mixup
 - Turned `genre` into a factor variable, with levels which are not mutually exclusive.